When Should I Take Antibiotics?

 There are two kinds of antibiotics: bactericidal and bacteriostatic.
 Bactericidal antibiotics kill the bacteria, while ones that are bacteriostatic make the bacteria static (slows their growth).
 Static antibiotics can work perfectly well — simply suppressing the bacteria from growing is enough because we have an immune system.

-It’s important to note that antibiotics do not work on viral infections, like COVID-19 or the flu.
+It’s important to note that antibiotics do not work on viral infections, like cold, flu, and COVID.

 Are antibiotics administered differently, depending on the case?